-Find out more: Your rights if your flight is cancelled – find out where you stand and if you can get compensation
+- Find out more: your rights if your flight is cancelled

 What unexpected events do insurers cover?

-Safi is increasingly popular due to the shaky prospects of smaller airlines.
+Also sometimes referred to as 'Safi' (Scheduled Airline Failure Insurance) this is increasingly popular due to the shaky prospects of smaller airlines - and comes as standard in around half of policies.
 This protection covers you if you book a flight with a provider that goes bust before you fly.

 Strike cover provides protection if your flight, and holiday, was delayed or cancelled due to industrial action.